anonymous-2026-ai/CitationIntentClassification/README.md

 Step 3: To train, you run: bash run.sh.

 Note that: In this version, the number of clusters $K$ is fixed in model.py, but you can easily change it.
 We will continue refactoring the code to enhance convenience.
+Each training and testing run was conducted on a single GPU.

 # Testing